-Rafaela is a sex worker here in the Kurfürstenstraße, Berlin's biggest red light district.
+Rafaela is a sex worker here in the Kurfürstenstraße, Berlin's biggest red-light district.
 "My dream man is out there somewhere," she confides.
-"And when we meet, I'll feel warm, even if it's minus 25 outside – you know what I mean?"
-Rafaela laughs loud, deep and often.
+"And when we meet, I'll feel warm, even if it's minus 25 degrees outside—you know what I mean?"
+Rafaela laughs loud, deep, and often.
 Sometimes it sounds like she's coughing.
-She claims to be an optimist, "though that doesn't help you much".
+She claims to be an optimist, "though that doesn't help you much."

-"My hobby is anal sex," he said, after I asked him what he loves most about this lifestyle.
+"My hobby is anal sex," he said after I asked him what he loves most about this lifestyle.
 "I'm really into that."
-Moments later, a woman in her fifties came over with a mop and bucket.
+Moments later, a woman in her 50s came over with a mop and bucket.
 "Everyone out, I have to clean here."

 Rafaela walked into the back courtyard of one of the remaining old buildings.
-Strewed across the tarmac were condoms, a red thong, empty cigarette packs, paper cups and literal human shit.
-She then walked me into a garage that someone managed to smell even worse.
+Strewed across the tarmac were condoms, a red thong, empty cigarette packs, paper cups, and literal human shit.
+She then walked me into a garage that somehow managed to smell even worse.
 Somebody had tried nailing boards to the entrance in an attempt to keep people out, but the boards had since been broken.
 "Only stupid Eastern European girls use garages, undercutting everyone else's prices," Rafaela complained.
-She charges €50 for sex and meets her clients in rented rooms or cars, while some sex workers, she said, charge as little as €20 – meeting men in rundown places like where we were standing.
+She charges €50 [$56] for sex and meets her clients in rented rooms or cars, while some sex workers, she said, charge as little as €20 [$22]—meeting men in rundown places like where we were standing.

-By the end of that first day she had made 500 DM.
-"On the U-Bahn home, I thought everyone could see what I had done.
+By the end of that first day, she had made hundreds of dollars.
+"On the way home, I thought everyone could see what I had done.
 I got off at the next station and just walked."

 WATCH: VICE Profiles: How a New-Nazi Found Her Identity as a Trans Woman